jessicaaudreylee/published-code/README.md

 # published-code
 scripts to accompany published manuscripts

-Code and datasets that have been submitted as supplemental files with manuscripts I've written can all be found here!
+Code and datasets that have been submitted as supplemental files with manuscripts I've written (as well as some code that has not been submitted but was used in analyses for these manuscripts) can all be found here!
 That includes:

 **Lee JA, Stolyar S, Marx CJ.** (2019) An aerobic link between lignin degradation and C1 metabolism: growth on methoxylated aromatic compounds by members of the genus *Methylobacterium*. bioRxiv 712836.